Siccobaccatus dolichospermaticus

-Coleocephalocereus dolichospermaticus is a species of plant in the family Cactaceae.
+Siccobaccatus dolichospermaticus is a species of plant in the family Cactaceae.
 It is endemic to Brazil, where it is confined to the states of Bahia and Minas Gerais.
 Its natural habitat is rocky areas.
 It is threatened by habitat loss.

 Description

-Coleocephalocereus dolichospermaticus features a bluish columnar shoot that can reach up to 2 meters in height and 8 centimeters in diameter.
+Siccobaccatus dolichospermaticus features a bluish columnar shoot that can reach up to 2 meters in height and 8 centimeters in diameter.
 It has about 30 slightly humpbacked ribs, with oval areoles covered in bright brown wool.
 The plant has 6 to 8 straight, protruding central spines that are yellowish and turn gray with age, reaching up to 2.5 centimeters long.
 The numerous radial spines are 4 to 7 millimeters long.
 The cephalium can be up to 35 centimeters long and 65 centimeters wide, with white to cream-colored wool up to 4 centimeters long and bright red to dark red bristles up to 5 centimeters long.
 The cylindrical flowers, which are bright lilac to pink or orange-pink, open at night, measuring up to 2.5 centimeters long and 1.1 centimeters in diameter.
 The light pink, berry-like fruits are 1.8 centimeters long and 1.4 to 1.6 centimeters in diameter.